 -changedp The name of the disk pool.

 pool_name

--setattribute The attribute is the name of the argument that represents the
+a a t a t t w i but a The attribute is the name of the argument that represents the

+-secallipule The autoute is the name of the argument that represents the

 attribute new functionality.